moveit/moveit2/README.md

        alt="rosin_logo" height="60" >
 </a>

-The port to ROS 2 is supported by ROSIN - ROS-Industrial Quality-Assured Robot Software Components.
+The port to ROS 2 was supported by ROSIN - ROS-Industrial Quality-Assured Robot Software Components.
 More information: <a href="http://rosin-project.eu">rosin-project.eu</a>

 <img src="http://rosin-project.eu/wp-content/uploads/rosin_eu_flag.jpg"